Paymaster General Act 1782

 The Paymaster General Act 1782 (22 Geo.
 3. c.
-81) was an Act of the Parliament of Great Britain.
-The Act abolished the practice of the heads of subordinate treasuries keeping large sums of public money for long periods, during which they employed them for their own profit.
-It was repealed by the Paymaster-General Act 1783.
+81) was an act of the Parliament of Great Britain.

+The act abolished the practice of the heads of subordinate treasuries keeping large sums of public money for long periods, during which they employed them for their own profit.
+It related to the Paymaster of the Forces.

+Subsequent developments

+The whole act was repealed by section 1 of the Paymaster-General Act 1783 (23 Geo.
+3. c.
+50).